SpaceHexagon/gamma-wave/README.md

 ## Deploying to PAAS

-###  Deploying MEANJS To Heroku
+###  Deploying Gamma Wave To Heroku

-By clicking the button below you can signup for Heroku and deploy a working copy of MEANJS to the cloud without having to do the steps above.
+By clicking the button below you can signup for Heroku and deploy a working copy of Gamma Wave to the cloud without having to do the steps above.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)